Home

 Anecdotally, I can tell you that a low fat diet will just give you way more energy than high fat one.
 Most of my athletic achievement has been reached after long periods with no overt fats.

 Fats also serve as an emotional sedative.
 Ever notice that people frequently fall asleep on the couch after massive meals like Thanksgiving dinner?
-The reason is that they've given their body such a massive digestive load it needs to turn off the mind so it can concentrate on the food.
+Low Fat Diet Street Running The reason is that they've given their body such a massive digestive load it needs to turn off the mind so it can concentrate on the food.
 To a lesser extent, that's what happens with all fat consumption.

-A ripe banana is quickly digested, but fatty nuts can sit in the stomach and intestines for hours, drawing power away from your mind.
+A ripe peach is quickly digested, but fatty nuts can sit in the stomach and intestines for hours, drawing power away from your mind and your ability to process emotions.

-A Health Low Fat Diet: Watch Your Intake
+A Healthly Low Fat Diet: Watch Your Intake

 There's nothing wrong with a periodic avocado, but overt fat should not be a staple of your diet.
 It's best to let fat clear from your bloodstream, and indulge in a fatty meal no more than several times a month.